 Nothing causes more friction between parents than making important decisions unilaterally.
 Early on, you should establish that you and your ex will make important decisions regarding your child together.
 Some of these major decisions include the medical needs of your child and their education.

 If you recognize that civil communication is impossible, at least in the beginning, consider workarounds.
 For example, you may try to limit in-person communication when possible and try to stay in touch with the co-parent by phone.
 Another option is to try communicating through a neutral third-party (such as your family law attorney) in the beginning stages.

 Do you need help developing a co-parenting plan?
-Our skilled family law attorneys can help you create and navigate a new family dynamic.
+Contact our skilled family law attorneys can help you create and navigate a new family dynamic.